Slump Test Of Concrete

 What Is Slump Test?

+This test is done at construction site before the concreting process.
 The slump test gives satisfactory results for the concrete mix of medium to high workability and unfortunately, it does not give the correct indication of low workability, which may give zero slumps.
-This test is also known as slump cone test.

 1. Mould or slump cone with a height of 300 mm, bottom diameter 200 mm, and top diameter 100 mm.

 1. First, clean the inner surface of the empty mould and then apply oil to it.

 2. Set the mould on a horizontal non-porous and non-absorbent base plate.

 3. Fill the mould fully by pouring freshly mixed concrete in three equal layers.